nxtedition/node-http2-proxy/README.md

 Fully async/await compatible and all callback based usage is optional and discouraged.

-During 503 it is safe to assume that the request never made it to the upstream server.
-This makes it safe to retry non idempotent methods.
+During 503 it is safe to assume that nothing was read or written.
+This makes it safe to retry request (including non idempotent methods).

 Use a final and/or error handler since errored responses won't be cleaned up automatically.
 This makes it possible to perform retries.